 Minor version changes, e.g. 1.8.0 -> 1.8.1, have no modifications to the database structures.
 There will be changes to the Perl library modules and possibly to the contents of the Javascript directory, images directory and CSS files.
-The version number is stored with the bigsdb.pl script, so this should also be updated so that BIGSdb correctly reports its version.

-3.11 Running the BIGSdb RESTful interface
+3.13 Running the BIGSdb RESTful interface